 Jewish weddings can occur any day of the week except the Sabbath, or during certain Jewish festivals and particular mourning periods in the Jewish calendar.
-A Jewish wedding may take place in any location, but is commonly held inside or outside a synagogue.
+A Jewish wedding may take place in any location.
 It is traditional for the couple's friends and family to organise celebratory meals during the week after the wedding.